 Check the air pressure of your tires.
 Inflate to the pressure specified in your owner’s manual.
 Look for wear and tear on the treads, cracks, bulges or embedded objects.
 Have a good look at your wheels (rims) for roundness, cracks and dents.
 Look for bent, broken or missing spokes.

-Water and electricity just don’t mix and condensation makes for lousy reflections.
+Water and electricity just don’t mix and condensation, makes for lousy reflections.
 Furthermore, check to ensure the reflectors are not cracked, broken and are securely mounted.
-Review the motorcycles headlamp for cracks.
-Also, confirm it points at the right height and direction.
+Next, check the motorcycles headlamp for cracks.
+Also, confirm, it points at the right height and direction.

 Check the operation of the high beam and low beam options.
-Test the tail lamp and brake lights to make sure they work when they should.
-Test both of the turn signals – left and right!
+Test the tail lamp and brake lights, to make sure they work when they should.
+Test, both of the turn signals – left and right!
 Also, a very important part, of every motorcycle spring tune up.

-For both centre stands and side stands.
+For both, center stands and side stands.
 Check for any cracking or bending.
 And, that it springs into place.
-Also, it has the required tension to hold the motorcycle in position.
+Also, it has the required tension, to hold the motorcycle in position.

 Thank You !